Working Group on Waste and Decommissioning (WGWD)

 Decommissioning of nuclear installations

-The Decommissioning Safety Reference Levels Report (v2.2) was finalised in April 2015.
-The report includes a complete list of the changes enacted in the national regulations of the WENRA members and shows the results of the SRL benchmarking for each country at that time.
+The latest results of WGWD’s benchmarking efforts in decommissioning can be found in updated version 2.3 of the Decommissioning Report, published in January 2024 on WENRA’s website.
+As with the Storage Report, this update covers the regulatory progress made since the last report version, Decommissioning Safety Reference Levels Report (v2.2), published in 2015 and archived on WENRA’s website.
+The earlier report includes the list of the changes enacted in the national regulations of the WENRA members as well as the results of the SRL benchmarking for each country at that time.

 Radioactive waste disposal facilities